Here is how to paint a thrifted purse! This is a craft that is always on our minds, right? Well, it is time do it!

-Here is what I look for when I’m selecting bags to paint:
+Here is what I look for when I’m selecting bags for how to paint a thrifted purse:

 1. Surface: I go for leather, cotton or something that has grip for the paint.
 Patent leather is cool too, but you will have to seal it with varnish.
 I would not go for the cheaper type of purses because if you are going to put all that effort into painting, you want a nice bag to bring it all together.
 Especially if you are painting them to sell.